Course Title: Advanced Fashion Design Studio 2

 You will be assessed on how well you meet the course’s learning outcomes and on your development against the program learning outcomes.

-Your major design project will be reviewed as a work in progress according to aims outlined in your project proposal at a mid-semester critique and through a series of peer reviews and beedback sessions.
-Your major project will be assessed by a panel, which includes industry practititioners and academics. eedback will be given on all assessment tasks.
+Your major design project will be reviewed as a work in progress according to aims outlined in your project proposal at a mid-semester critique and through a series of peer reviews and feedback sessions.
+Your major project will be assessed by a panel, which includes industry practitioners and academics.
+Feedback will be given on all assessment tasks.

 If you have a long term medical condition and/or disability it may be possible to negotiate to vary aspects of the learning or assessment methods.
 You can contact the program coordinator or the Disability Liaison Unit if you would like to find out more.